Last fact-checked: 21 November 2020

-This is a precautionary measure; the vast majority of treatments are carried out without any complications.
+This is a precautionary measure; the vast majority of treatments are carried out without complications.
 However, in the unlikely occurrence of problems arising, you have the extra assurance of knowing that we will be there to provide the solutions for you.
-We can even arrange extra medical insurance through a number of independent providers to give you that extra peace of mind.
+We can even arrange extra medical insurance through a number of independent providers to provide you additional peace of mind.

 While the national language is officially Malay, English is spoken by plenty of locals due to the country formerly being part of the British Empire.
 Additionally, English Language is a compulsory subject for all school children and is widely spoken in most establishments of further education.

 The language barrier is generally not a problem as most workers in professional or service industries are fluent in English.
-This is especially true within the medical profession due to the international training undertaken by many doctors from Malaysia.
+This is especially true within the medical profession due to the international training undertaken by many Malaysian doctors.

-Almost all facilities are able to process credit and debit card payments, but you may find that transactions are subject to a 3-4% handling fee applied.
-Travellers cheques are accepted and there are ATM machines available for cash withdrawals, although you should check with your bank beforehand to find out what fees may be incurred.
+Almost all facilities are able to process credit and debit card payments, but you may find that transactions are subject to a 3-4% handling fee.
+Traveller's cheques are accepted and there are ATM machines available for cash withdrawals, although you should check with your bank beforehand to find out what fees may be incurred.

 The official currency is the Malaysian Ringgit.
-It is recommended that you don’t exchange any currency in your home country as there are an abundance of FOREX booths in Malaysia to change your currency into Ringgits, and you will not need to present any ID for the transaction to take place.
+It is recommended that you don’t exchange currency in your home country as you will find an abundance of FOREX booths in Malaysia to change your currency into Ringgits, and you will not need to present any ID for the transaction to take place.
 These booths generally offer a better exchange rate than your home country, and there are usually no fees or charges involved.
-One tip, however, is to try to ensure that your banknotes are in good condition as some booths may refuse notes that are damaged.
+One tip, however, is to try to ensure that your banknotes are in good condition as some booths may refuse damaged notes.

 For many, the timing of their trip to Malaysia is dictated by the weather.
-The east coast is subject to intermittent monsoons from October to February, with torrential rain quite often leading to localized flooding.
-The south-west monsoons are milder and affect the west coast between April and October.
-If you are staying in Kuala Lumpur, you may be affected by both monsoon seasons, although the rainstorms are much briefer in the city but can be pretty intense nonetheless.
+The east coast is subject to intermittent monsoons from October to February, with torrential rain sometimes leading to localized flooding.
+The southwest monsoons are milder and affect the west coast between April and October.
+If you are staying in Kuala Lumpur, you may be affected by both monsoon seasons, although the rainstorms are much briefer in the city.

 Due to Malaysia’s close proximity to the equator, temperatures are consistently high all year round although they can vary depending on where you are: